Artist at Work: A new exhibition experience in the time of Coronavirus

 Each of the works was able to reflect its visual identity in the presentation by allowing artists to design the pages featuring their artworks according to their vision and with the help of the designer.
 Although this doubled the effort involved, it nonetheless produced a combination of visual and audio forms.
 At the same time, this transition provided an opportunity to reach a wider audience all over the world, which would not have happened if the exhibition had taken place physically at the Centre itself.

-Renad Shqeirat, the director of KSCC commented: “As the new director, and in the transitional period, we began to think about the direction of the centre and its management and of its social and cultural dimensions and their compatibility with our vision, and this is what we attempted to reflect in the exhibition.
+Renad Shqeirat, the director of KSCC commented: “As the new director, and in the transitional period, we began to think about the direction of the centre, of its management and of its social and cultural dimensions and their compatibility with our vision, and this is what we attempted to reflect in the exhibition.
 We tried to provide an open space for both the curator and the artists to develop and direct their works, based on their own vision.
 This created a complementary non-hierarchical partnership between us.”

 Transferring the exhibition to the online sphere required substantial changes in the works of some of the artists.
 The initial open call was based on the presumption that the exhibition would open in KSCC’s spaces, but moving the project online meant, for example, transforming a proposal to turn KSCC’s garage into a temporary café operating as a non-consumerist model into a compilation of text messages received by the artist Felipe Steinberg.
 After the escalation of the crisis and the rise of new forms of communication, and with everyone under lockdown for weeks, Steinberg then developed a new work, “Not I, Not Here”.